Registered Respiratory Therapy Program Brochure

 Veteran Status Possible Points Applicant's Points Required Documentation

 6a.
 Veteran Status from active service in the U.S. Armed Forces 10 - Copy of DD214 reflecting Honorable Discharge status.
-If eligible spouse/dependent, also submit copy of Certificate of Eligibility (C.O.E.)
+Eligible spouse/dependent, must also submit current and eligible copy of Certificate of Eligibility (C.O.E.)

 7. Proficiency or Advanced Level Coursework in Languages Other Than English MAXIMUM POINTS = 2.5